 Quick side note from Michelle – Here is a list of the blogging-related products that I recommend:

 - Making Sense of Affiliate Marketing – I earn over $50,000 a month through affiliate marketing and I share my exact strategy and tips in this very informative online course.
 If you’re a blogger, then you NEED this course.
 I show you exactly how to make a more passive income from blogging, even while you’re sleeping.

-- 17 Strategies I Used To Grow My Page Views – Lena Gott's guide is full of great information on how to increase your blog's page views.
-If you are feeling stuck or if you are a new blogger, check out this ebook!
-Lena went from 17,000 monthly page views to 350,000 and shares all of her best tips in this ebook.
+- 17 Strategies I Used To Grow My Page Views – Lena Gott’s guide is full of great information on how to increase your blog’s page views.
+If you are feeling stuck or if you are a new blogger, check out this resource!
+Lena went from 17,000 monthly page views to 350,000 and shares all of her best tips in this guide.

 I Learned from the Professionals

 The success I had with blogging definitely wasn’t an accident.
 In fact, it came from a couple things; studying the pros and constantly learning from them.
 They had already found the secret sauce when it came to getting people on their site, so there was no real reason for me to learn the hard way or waste precious time trying to reinvent the wheel.

 I’m serious about the value of being humble enough to learn from others – this took us from barely getting by while living in dreary, sunless, South Bend, Indiana to prospering beyond what I ever knew was possible and traveling full-time.

 And there were three big things I saw the pro bloggers do when it came to getting great repin rates on Pinterest and thousands of views to their blog posts.
 And I’ll teach you exactly what I found and applied to my own blog to make my posts go viral.